FLAME: Taming Backdoors in Federated Learning (Extended Version 1): Overview and Design

-\textbf{Dynamic Clustering.} We overcome both challenges by calculating the pairwise Cosine distances measuring the angular differences between all model updates and applying the \hdbscan clustering algorithm~\cite{campello2013HDBSCAN}.
-The Cosine distance is not affected by attacks that scale updates to boost their impact as this does not change the angle between the updates.
-While $\adversaryClient$ can easily manipulate the \lnorms of updates, reducing the Cosine distances decreases the attack impact~\cite{fung}. \hdbscan clusters the models based on their density and dynamically determines the required number of clusters.
-This can also be a single cluster, preventing false positives in the absence of attacks.
-Additionally, \hdbscan labels models as noise if they do not fit into any cluster.
+To overcome the limitations of existing defenses, we design our clustering solution and ensure that: (i) it is able to handle dynamic attack scenarios where multiple backdoors are injected simultaneously, and (ii) it minimizes false positives of poisoned model identification.
+In contrast to existing approaches that try to place poisoned models into one cluster, our approach considers each poisoned model individually as an outlier, so that it can gracefully handle multiple simultaneous backdoors and thus address challenge $C_1$.

-This allows \ourname to effectively handle multiple poisoned models with different backdoors by labeling them as noise to be excluded.
-We select the minimum cluster size to be at least $50\%$ of the clients, i.e., $\frac{K}{2}+1$, such that it contains the majority of the updates (which we assume to be benign, cf. \sect\ref{sec:existing-attacks}).
-All remaining (potentially poisoned) models are marked as outliers.
-This behavior is depicted in Fig.~\ref{fig:cluster-example:flguard} where the two benign clusters C and D from Fig.~\ref{fig:cluster-example:hdbscan} are merged into one cluster while both malicious and random contributions are labeled as outliers.
-Hence, to the best of our knowledge, our clustering is the \emph{first} FL backdoor defense for dynamic attacks where the number of injected backdoors varies.
-The clustering step is shown in Lines 6-7 of Alg.~\ref{alg:ouralg} where $L$ models ($W_{b_1}, \ldots, W_{b_L}$) are accepted.
+\ourname uses pairwise cosine distances to measure the angular differences between all model updates and applies the \hdbscan clustering algorithm~\cite{campello2013HDBSCAN}.
+The advantage here is that cosine distances are not affected even if the adversary scales up model updates to boost their impact as this does not change the angle between the updates' weight vectors. \revisionChanged{Since the \hdbscan algorithm clusters the models based on their {density of the cosine distance distribution} and \emph{dynamically determines the required number of clusters}, we leverage it for our dynamic clustering approach.
+We describe \hdbscan and how we apply it in detail in \sect\ref{sec:HDBSCAN}.

-\textbf{Personalization:} In some settings like next word suggestion \cite{ mcmahan2017googleGboard}, personalization might be an important aspect to power individual experiences, e.g., the style of writing.
-To personalize models, especially for benign clients whose model updates were rejected, each client, e.g., can improve re-train the final global model with its own data and use it immediately.
-For instance, Gboard, the Google Keyboard on Android, applies this approach to personalize text prediction based on what the user types on the keyboard \cite{ mcmahan2017googleGboard}.
+In particular, \hdbscan labels models as outliers if they do not fit into any cluster.
+This allows \ourname to effectively handle multiple poisoned models with different backdoors by labeling them as outliers.}{} To realize this, we set the minimum cluster size to be at least $50\%$ of the clients, i.e., $\frac{n}{2}+1$, so that the resulting cluster will contain the majority of updates (which we assume to be benign, cf. \sect\ref{sec:adversary-model}).
+All remaining (potentially poisoned) models are marked as \textit{outliers}.
+This behavior is depicted in Fig.~\ref{fig:cluster-example:flguard} where all the models from Clusters B and C from Fig.~\ref{fig:cluster-example:hdbscan} are considered as outliers.
+Hence, to the best of our knowledge, our approach is the first FL backdoor defense that is able to gracefully handle also dynamic attacks in which the number of injected backdoors may vary.
+The clustering step is shown in lines 6-7 of Alg.~\ref{alg:ouralg} where $L$ models are retained after clustering.